-From the Logger; Communication menu, you may call the logger one of two ways.
+From the Logger > Communication menu, you may call the logger one of two ways.
 If you know the logger modem's telephone number you may use the Call Now (Manual Dial)... function.
 Secondly, if you have added the logger to a Logger List you may use Call Now (Choose from Logger List)...
 With the Logger List open, select the desired logger with the mouse and then select Ok to call the logger.

-Setup The PC and PC Modem: Use Tools; PC Setup...
-To set the Modem Connect Baud rate to 14400.
-Then from your Windows Desktop use Start; Settings; Control Panel; Modems; select your modem; Properties; Connection tab; Advanced; and turn off (un-check) Error Control and Flow Control.
+Setup The PC and PC Modem: Use Tools > PC Setup... to set the Modem Connect Baud rate to 14400.
+Then from your Windows Desktop use Start > Control Panel > Hardware and Sound > Device Manager > Modems> select your modem > right-click for Properties > Advanced tab > Change Default Preferences button and set Flow Control to Off or None.

 Setup The Remote Logger: The Logger cannot connect faster than 14400 baud in a modem connection (but in a direct connect it can go to 57600).
-If your modem will support 14400 and the phone lines are good enough, set the Logger to 14400 baud using Logger; Communication; Direct Connect (Null Modem Cable) and after connection, Logger Baud Rate...
+If your modem will support 14400 and the phone lines are good enough, set the Logger to 14400 baud using Logger > Communication > Direct Connect (Null Modem Cable) and after connection, Logger Baud Rate...

-Setup The Remote (Logger) Modem: Connect the Logger modem to the PC with a null modem cable and, using a terminal program (such as HyperTerminal or Procomm), set the remote modem's baud rate to 14400 using the appropriate commands for that modem as stated in the modem manual.
+Setup The Remote (Logger) Modem: Connect the Logger modem to the PC with a null modem cable and, using a terminal program (such as HyperTerminal), set the remote modem's baud rate to 14400 using the appropriate commands for that modem as stated in the modem manual.
 This "locks" the remote modem's baud rate by storing it into the modem's nonvolatile memory so that it cannot change.